Driving Your Camper to Camp

 Antiochian Village provides round-trip ground transportation for campers arriving into the Pittsburgh airport, or by bus or train to Johnstown.
-All travel information, including airline, flight number, arrival and departure times must be received in our office at least two weeks prior to arrival.
-If information is received after the two week deadline, we may not be able to guarantee ground transportation.
-If we are able to provide transportation for travel information received late there will be a $25 late fee assessed.
+All travel information, including airline, flight number, arrival and departure times must be received in our office at least one month prior to arrival.
+If information is received after the one month deadline, we may not be able to guarantee ground transportation.
+If we are able to provide transportation for travel information received late there will be a $25 late fee assessed each way ($35 each way).
 Campers will be met at the gate by uniformed Village Staff members, as well as escorted to the gate at departure.
 In the event that there are any changes or emergencies that would affect the camper’s pick-up or drop-off time or location, a staff member of the camp will call the parents/guardian to inform them of any necessary changes.

 Authorized Arrival and Departure Times:

 Departure Day – 2 wk. session (Friday) 9am – 2pm

 Departure Day – 1 wk. session (Sunday) 2pm – 6pm

 Johnstown Train Station (JST)